-This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Highway Users Tax Fund for the Department of Revenue.
-The request for this line item is based on the Departmental Indirect Cost Allocation Plan and is updated each year to reflect accurate assessments against the Highway Users Tax Fund.
+This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Highway Users Tax (HUTF) Fund for the Department.
+The request for this line item is based on the Departmental Indirect Cost Allocation Plan and is updated each year to reflect accurate assessments against the HUTF.